nircoe/soundcoe/docs/CONTRIBUTING.md

 All pull requests are automatically tested on Windows, Linux, macOS, and WebAssembly with multiple compilers.

-**CI Testing Limitations**:
-- **Windows CI**: Runs only math tests (Vec3Tests, MathTests) due to lack of audio backend support in GitHub Actions runners
+CI testing limitations:
+- Linux and Windows CI: Run the full suite headlessly with `-DSOUNDCOE_ONLY_NULL_BACKEND=ON` and `ALSOFT_DRIVERS=null`.
+- macOS CI: Uses real CoreAudio
-- **Web CI**: Build validation only - tests auto-disabled due to testcoe/Emscripten compatibility issues
+- Web CI: Build validation only.
+Tests are auto-disabled due to testcoe/Emscripten compatibility issues

-**Note**: Always test actual audio playback locally before submitting pull requests.
+Note: The null backend produces no audible output, so verify audio playback locally before submitting pull requests.
+A null-only build needs `ALSOFT_DRIVERS=null` to run, because OpenAL-Soft skips the null backend by default.

 ## Making Changes